wangxiaobei822/wangxiaobei822.github.io/_pages/about.md

 - **[Future Impact Decomposition in Request-level Recommendations](https://arxiv.org/abs/2401.16108)** (Work was done at Kuaishou Technology & Intelligent Biomimetic Design Lab in Peking University)<br>
   ![](../images/item.png)
   - We specify the challenge of inconsistency between users' item-wise view and the recommender system's list-wise view.
 To solve the challenges mentioned above, we propose an item-decomposed advantage actor-critic framework and verify its superiority on multiple public datasets and an online A/B test.<br>
-  - The paper is submitted to KDD 2024(Ads track)
+  - The paper is accepted by KDD 2024(Ads track)